 2. Be breast aware.

-Learn how to check your breasts and read the stories of three women who found their own breast cancer.
+Learn how to INVALID ARTICLE ID and read the stories of three women who found their own breast cancer.

 If breast cancer runs in your family, talk to your doctor about whether you need stepped up screening.

 “For a small subgroup of women with strong family histories of breast cancer, we recommend starting screening, including annual mammograms and MRIs, at age 25,” says Julie R. Gralow, MD, the director of breast medical oncology at the University of Washington and Fred Hutchinson Cancer Research Center in Seattle.